In brief: An effective but not fully realized allegory on the bureaucracy of medical care.

 The allegory targets the bureaucratic corporate-ness of HMOs (Health Maintenance Organizations), which too frequently seem more interested in the bottom line than in serving their customers (patients) efficiently.
 No, HMOs aren't The Devil, and they aren't anything remotely approaching what's depicted in "Critical Care," but there are points here that echo the bureaucratic nonsense that patients (customers) must sit through in dealing with some HMOs, as when Dr. Voje (Paul Scherrer) tells Doc that his request must be made by filling out and submitting a form in triplicate.

 Quick story.
 One of my coworkers injured her wrist on the job last December.
 That was nearly a year ago, yet today she still suffers from significant pain that interferes with simple daily activities.
 She probably should've had surgery long ago.
 The case is long and complicated, but I can assure you that the insurance companies and medical providers haven't been particularly helpful in resolving the case in any way that would avoid her stress.
 Perhaps the biggest kick in the head came when she got a letter saying she was suspected of making the whole thing up.
-Believe me, if I'd been put through the amount of nonsense she has endured, I'd probably be doing research into these companies and setting fire to their headquarters by now.
+Very infuriating.

 In "Critical Care," the writers turn up the heat and make the consequences more dire.
 Reducing patients to impersonal numbers isn't simply a side effect of inefficient corporate operation; it's an intentional means to reach a rather cynical end that has been deemed necessary by the societal Powers That Be.
 And the consequences extend far beyond the mere decomposition of one's patience and peace of mind, and instead lead straight into death.